 You're not imagining it.Something's stuck.

 The senior picks up.
 Every time.
 No account managers, no juniors-in-training.I'm Darren.
 Nearly 40 years untangling legacy software for banking, healthtech, wealth management, PropTech and the NHS.
-Epona helps UK SMEs fix what nobody understands anymore, and leaves your team stronger than we found it.
+Epona is the specialist established mid-sized companies bring in for the critical system nobody understands anymore, and we leave your team stronger than we found them.

 Darren Bowles, founder of Epona Solutions, software consultant in Nottingham, UK